Lindy Callahan worked in partnership with Visit Idaho to create this Travel Tip.

 The byway is almost 30 miles in length, going through the Targhee National Forest before opening up into more golden fields and farming country near Ashton.

 Along the way, we stopped first at Upper Mesa Falls.
 The Mesa Falls Visitor Center, originally built as an inn in 1915, now holds information about the nature and geology of the area, including local wildlife.

-A short trail leads from the visitor center to a viewing point, where you can take in a close up look of the 10-story high falls as the cascade into the Snake River below.
+A short trail leads from the visitor center to a viewing point, where you can take in a close-up look of the 10-story high falls as they cascade into the Snake River below.
 A 2-mile nature trail will take visitors to the lower falls viewing area.
 Mike and I opted to drive down to the next parking lot.

 Seeing Mesa Falls and enjoying the scenic drive home was the perfect end to a weekend in Southeastern Idaho.
 We are already making plans to visit the area during the winter, knowing that we still have more to see and learn about this region.
 The best places are the ones that keep you coming back again and again.

 - No matter what time of year you are visiting Lava Hot Springs, be sure to bring a bathing suit.